Claude Code Plugins

 name root-cause-tracing

-Never fix just where the error appears.
-Always find the source.
+Core rule: Never fix just where error appears.
+Fix where problem originates.

 Example symptoms: